 The first group, arriving in June, is aimed at the world’s runners.
 We’re currently recruiting people interested in (a) doing a bit of fundraising, (b) traveling to Uganda to run a marathon, (c) spending a couple days with us visiting our programs, and (d) closing with a little tourism in Uganda.
 It’ll be fast, but fun.
 I know there are many people out there who travel the world running marathons in exotic places – including our very first volunteer, way back in January 2005 – we just have to find them and put this information in front of them.
 Who knows?
 Maybe they’ll love the idea of running for our cause!
 If anyone here is interested in either participating or helping us to get the word out about this event, please email me at [email protected]

 The second group, arriving in July, is made up of youth from the GVN Youth Ambassador Program.
 Basically, these kids have attended leadership trainings designed to unlock their potential as empowered global citizens, in hopes of addressing some of the greatest challenges facing the world today.
-That may be a mouthful, but it’s totally a step further than other programs have taken (read my rant about the Live Below the Line campaign here).
+That may be a mouthful, but it’s totally a step further than other programs have taken.
 I love getting young people engaged and connected, especially when it’s not online, and encouraging them to listen, ask questions, brain storm, and then get out into the world!
 Super stoked to host some of the first young leaders graduating the program.

 Of course, we’re accepting new volunteer applications all year and our partner programs are working away.
 Why not check out our Volunteer Page for details about joining us?